afsoony/Comp55/docs/labs/4-ACM.md

 By this point you've completed the Java Lab and have done some work on the project.
 Congratulations\!
 Getting started and getting a program to run in a new language is no easy task.
-With your love/hate relationship with java already budding, it's time to for us to learn a special library that we will be using this semester that will let us easily incorporate graphics into our programs.
+With your love/hate relationship with java already budding, it's time for us to learn a special library that we will be using this semester that will let us easily incorporate graphics into our programs.
 This library is called the ACM library, a library built by a [special task force](https://dl.acm.org/doi/abs/10.1145/1121341.1121384) for the [Association for